aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xltm-to-xlam/_index.md

 The following example demonstrates how to convert XLTM to XLAM in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM into XLAM.
+Follow the easy steps to convert XLTM to XLAM.
 Upload your XLTM file, then simply save it as XLAM file.
 For both XLTM reading and XLAM writing you can use fully qualified filenames.
 The output XLAM content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}